 The people resigning from Fox News over Tucker Carlson’s documentary aren’t heroes

-Jonah Goldberg and Steven Hayes are positioning themselves as responsible conservatives horrified by a channel that has gone too far.
+Jonah Goldberg and Stephen Hayes are positioning themselves as responsible conservatives horrified by a channel that has gone too far.
 A look into their own histories suggests otherwise

 It’s important to have responsible voices on the right denouncing Fox.
 Conservative partisans, and Fox audiences, need to hear the truth from voices they trust.
 Trump and Fox are lying.
 The more people who say so that better.
 But it’s also important to remember that Goldberg and Hayes were themselves spreading lies and misinformation not that long ago.